Niklas-Mezynski/fontys-sofa-project-pharox-ghg-emissions-calculation/Documentation/Test_Cases/TC6_Remove_Emission_Factors.md

 </td>
 <td>

-System error when trying to delete a non existing emission factor
+Verify that System returns an error when trying to delete a non existing emission factor

 </td>
 </tr>